GuillaumeLaubier/KotlinEnd2End/UltraQuizzAPI/README.md

   "score": 4
 }
 ```
 If the score is valid, it is stored in the JSON file `resources/scores.json`.
+To be valid the score must be between `0` and `100`.
+It represents the pourcentage of good answers.

 #### GET /scoreboard
 Returns a JSON containing all submitted scores ordering descending by `date`.